complexecolab/complexecolab.github.io/content/people/brendanwallace.md

 weight: 100
 ---

-Brendan is interested in complex systems, network science, and general scaling laws of movement.
+Brendan is interested in complex systems, network science, and general patterns in movement of people and animals.
 His background is in applied math and computer science.
 Before UW, he worked on modeling traffic for Google maps.
 He's currently working on introducing risk-structure and movement frequency to an epidemiological model.